net-shell/dotnet-decompiler/README.md

 * Edit the contents of a XAP by adding, removing or swapping files, or using internal editors for certain resource types.
 * Integrated editors for text, hex, manifest, resource, XML and XAML.
 * XAP package manager (compatible with Windows Phone and Silverlight applications) allowing to view and extract XAP contents.

+### Sorry, what?

+I have plans to add a few more features and make a complete update for Windows (Phone) 10.

+Since this software is not yet stable I'd like to mention Reflector as an alternative, but I think it's way too overpriced and I don't find it especially user-friendly as well.

+.NET Rain is donateware.
+Its development pretty much depends on your feedback and support.

 ### DLL Deep Throat
 The program tries to locate referenced assemblies but so far it does a very poor job and in many cases you'll have to manually point them.
 Sorry, it's open source :)